 We use Adjusted EBITDA as a non-GAAP financial performance measurement.
-Adjusted EBITDA is calculated by adjusting net income (loss) for certain reductions such as gains on debt forgiveness and interest and other income and certain addbacks such as income taxes, impairments of long-lived assets and goodwill, depreciation, amortization and equity compensation expense.
+Adjusted EBITDA is calculated by adjusting net loss for certain reductions such as gains on debt forgiveness and interest and other income (expense) and certain addbacks such as provisions for income taxes, impairments of long-lived assets and goodwill, depreciation, amortization and stock-based compensation expense.
 Adjusted EBITDA is provided to investors to supplement the results of operations reported in accordance with GAAP.
 Management believes that Adjusted EBITDA provides an additional tool for investors to use in comparing our financial results with other companies that also use Adjusted EBITDA in their communications to investors.
-By excluding non-cash charges such as gains on debt forgiveness, impairments of long-lived assets and goodwill, amortization, depreciation and equity compensation, as well as non-operating charges for interest and income taxes, investors can evaluate our operations and can compare the results on a more consistent basis to the results of other companies.
+By excluding non-cash charges such as gains on debt forgiveness, impairments of long-lived assets and goodwill, amortization, depreciation and stock-based compensation, as well as non-operating charges for interest and provisions for income taxes, investors can evaluate our operations and can compare the results on a more consistent basis to the results of other companies.
 In addition, Adjusted EBITDA is one of the primary measures management uses to monitor and evaluate financial and operating results.

 We consider Adjusted EBITDA to be an important indicator of our operational strength and performance of our business and a useful measure of our historical operating trends.
-However, there are significant limitations to the use of Adjusted EBITDA since it excludes gains on debt forgiveness, interest and other income, impairments of long-lived assets and goodwill, equity compensation expense, all of which impact our profitability, as well as depreciation and amortization related to the use of long-term assets which benefit multiple periods.
-We believe that these limitations are compensated by providing Adjusted EBITDA only with GAAP net income (loss) and clearly identifying the difference between the two measures.
-Consequently, Adjusted EBITDA should not be considered in isolation or as a substitute for net income (loss) presented in accordance with GAAP.
+However, there are significant limitations to the use of Adjusted EBITDA since it excludes gains on debt forgiveness, provisions for income taxes, interest and other (expense) income, impairments of long-lived assets and goodwill, stock-based compensation expense, all of which impact our profitability, as well as depreciation and amortization related to the use of long-term assets which benefit multiple periods.
+We believe that these limitations are compensated by providing Adjusted EBITDA only with GAAP net loss and clearly identifying the difference between the two measures.
+Consequently, Adjusted EBITDA should not be considered in isolation or as a substitute for net loss presented in accordance with GAAP.
 Adjusted EBITDA as defined by us may not be comparable with similarly named measures provided by other entities.

-The reconciliation of GAAP net income (loss) to Adjusted EBITDA is as follows:
+The reconciliation of GAAP net loss to Non-GAAP Adjusted EBITDA is as follows: